Skip to content

 map_coloring.clausal

-Four-color map coloring: given a map of regions and adjacency constraints, finds valid colorings using Dif/2 (disequality constraints).
+Four-color map coloring: given a map of regions and adjacency constraints, finds valid colorings using forall/2 and is not (structural disequality).

 Higher-Order & Lambdas